Save $1 with Theraflu

 The common cold can spread from infected people to others through the air and close personal contact.1 Direct physical contact and touching infected objects will increase the likelihood of catching a cold, especially if you touch your eyes, mouth, or nose afterwards.
 Similarly, the flu also spreads through contact with others infected by the flu.
 The flu is mostly spread through inhaling droplets made when people with the flu cough, sneeze, or talk.2

 To help stop the spread, follow these helpful tips:

-The best way to avoid catching a cold is to wash your hands frequently with soap and warm water for at least 20 seconds.
+The best way to avoid catching a cold or the flu is to wash your hands frequently with soap and warm water for at least 20 seconds.1 Scrubbing your hands with soap kills any germs that you may have come into contact with and helps minimize the chances of getting infected.
+It’s important to avoid touching your face before washing your hands in case there’s any harmful germs on them, but that’s easier said than done.
 An alcohol-based hand sanitizer will suffice if water and soap are currently unavailable.

 To avoid spreading colds and the flu, people should stay away from sick people and stay home if possible when sick.

 Staying home when you’re sick can reduce the risk of the virus spreading to others.
 By limiting the spread of viruses, you can avoid spreading infections to people who are at risk for developing complications.
 The CDC recommends that people infected with the flu should stay home for at least 24 hours after their fever is gone unless there is an urgent reason to leave the house.4

 Linens, eating utensils and dishes belonging to those who are sick should not be shared without washing thoroughly first.
 If possible, use disposable silverware or your own and avoid using anything that could potentially be infected.
 Any personal items that may have touched bodily fluids of someone infected should be avoided altogether.